 Some special events that were held included the Move-in Celebrations on Friday, May 30, and Saturday, May 31, 2008.
 These two days featured fun, food, prayer and music for this faith community and the public.

 On June 1, Bishop Charles Crutchfield of the Arkansas Conference of the United Methodist Church brought the message during Consecration Services at a churchwide worship service at 10 a.m. in the new building.
 The three worship services normally held each Sunday were combined into one time of worship and fellowship.

 Another exciting Sunday was Sunday, May 18, 2008, when the first Good News Celebration was held in the new Great Hall.

-We invite all of you to join us in shaping this building, and those buildings which have been here for decades, to better serve Conway, Faulkner County, Arkansas and the world.
-Our doors, our minds and our hearts are open.
+We invite all of you to join us in continuing to shape this building, and those buildings which have been here for decades, to better serve Conway, Faulkner County, Arkansas and the world.
+Love Grows Here — for all!